pseigo/book-exercises/cpsc110/notes/m10-accumulators.md

 Three steps when filling in accumulator

-1. Initialize accumualtor
+1. Initialize accumulator
 2. Use/exploit accumulator value
-    - Assume `acc` comment on what the accumulator represents is correct
+    - Assume comment on what the accumulator represents is correct
 3. Update accumulator to preserve invariant
-    - Ensure `acc` value keeps invariant true
+    - Ensure value of `acc` keeps invariant true

 Full Recipe